Discover top website trends and insights for 2025

 • Primary objectives.
 Alpha testing identifies and fixes glaring bugs and significant issues.
 In contrast, beta testing catches remaining bugs while gathering user feedback and assessing product performance under standard conditions.

 • Timing of execution.
 Alpha testing is the initial examination phase conducted in-house before the product is open to a broader group of users in beta testing.
-Beta testing follows successful alpha testing and occurs just before the final product launch when it’s almost ready for market release.
+Beta testing follows successful alpha testing and occurs right before the final product launch when it’s almost ready for market release.

 • Scope.
 Alpha testing centers around internal quality assurance, repeatedly testing after every fix or update to solve the issue before introducing new features or updates.
 Depending on the project’s size, these cycles can take months to complete.
 In contrast, beta testing focuses on external user experience and acceptance testing and typically spans a few weeks.